 - We will contact your usual vet with an update of your pet’s progress as soon as possible during normal opening hours

-- If your pet is critically ill, or requires immediate specialist attention, with your consent they will be transferred to our ECC Service/Intensive Care
+- If your pet is critically ill, or requires immediate specialist attention, with your consent they will be transferred to our ECC Service or one of our other specialities.

 Consultation and treatment

 In most cases this is a consultation with a member of the veterinary team, during which a treatment plan and any further associated costs will be fully discussed.

 After the consultation your pet may be admitted to the hospital for treatment.
 At this stage you will be required to pay a deposit before you leave.
 We can offer two ways of claiming via your insurance, if your pet’s treatment exceeds £500 then we can process a ‘Direct claim’ for you, meaning that we will invoice your insurance company directly.
 To do this, we will require a copy of your current insurance policy and any required claim form to be completed by the policyholder, plus a deposit of £100 and a direct claim fee of £25.
 Alternatively, if your invoice is below £500 or should you prefer to settle the invoice with us yourself first, we will still process your claim as an ‘Indirect claim’ there will be no direct claim fee for this.
 The insurance company will simply settle with you rather than us.